-Even the best composite decking and plastic decking needs preventive care before winter.
+Even the best composite, plastic, and wood decking needs preventive care before winter.
 That way, you’ll be able to enjoy your backyard deck for years to come.

 Depending on how many trees you have near your home, you could have a layer of leaves sitting on your backyard deck.
 We recommend removing these leaves before the snow flies so you can better protect your deck.

-While composite decking and plastic decking are durable against winter weather, they’re not invincible.
+Composite, plastic, and wood decking are durable against winter weather.
+But they’re not invincible.
 The best way to protect your deck is to invest in preventive care before the snow flies.

 You may also want to shovel a path if you depend on your deck as an escape route for emergencies.

-Ice increases the likelihood of a slip-and-fall accident, which is why we understand the temptation to chip ice off your deck.
+Ice increases the likelihood of a slip-and-fall accident.
+This is why we understand the temptation to chip ice off your deck.
 Instead, we recommend using salt that’s safe to use on your deck.